Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Utility Commands
 ================

 Utility commands let you perform convenience actions in a protocol that control a robot's behavior.
-For example, these commands let you delay or pause a protocol, home the gantry, display comments in the App, control robot lights, and manage the robot's door open/closed state.
+For example, these commands let you delay or pause a protocol, home the gantry, display comments in the App, control robot lights, and check the robot's door open/closed state.
 The following sections show how to these utility commands and include sample code.
 The examples used here assume that you've loaded the pipettes and labware from the basic :ref:`protocol template <protocol-template>`.

 Delay and Resume
 ----------------